‘Days Of Our Lives’ Spoilers: Deidre Hall Talks John And Marlena’s Reunion

 In the latest issue of Soap Opera Digest, Deidre Hall spoke about “Jarlena” reuniting.
 The actress explained that Marlena finds out about John’s return from a phone call.
 During the call, she is asked to meet him and of course, she dashes off.
 Marlena Evans arrives at a hotel room.
 Suddenly, the door swings open and there stands John Black after being away from his one true love for several months.

-Even though John is still on assignment, but he couldn’t be away from Marlena for another moment.
+Even though John is still on assignment, he couldn’t be away from Marlena for another moment.
 First, “Jarlena” kisses, then they spend time catching up.
 Eventually, John and Marlena get intimate.

 “You see the beginning of the romance and then the aftermath of the romance.
 It’s a moment in time.
 Marlena gets lifted out of her everyday life and swept up into the arms of the man she loves.”

-Hall also teased Days Of Our Lives spoilers for what is coming up ahead for John and Marlena.
-Hogestyn’s character will be back on and off.
+Hall also teased Days Of Our Lives spoilers for what is coming up for John and Marlena.
+Hogestyn’s character will be back, on and off.
 Fans shouldn’t worry about this couple, though.
 It was confirmed by the publication that when John comes home permanently, they will be “solid.”

 “We have so much more coming up that Ron [Carlivati, head writer] is writing.
 There’s some meaty stuff.”